Wood gasifier in district heatings | References

 In the spring of 2017, the EnergyBlock - our turnkey complete solution - was put into operation by the Japanese community of Kawaba and the Gunma forestry community.
 The output of the wood-fired power plant, which is located in a 40-foot container, is 45 kW electric and 102 kW thermal.
-The regeneratively generated electricity is sold to private customers in Tokyo and fed into the public grid for a fee.

 In April 2017, the first Re² EnergyBlock with a triple wood-fired power plant was commissioned.
 This is located in the Canadian municipality of Kwadacha - a small village with 300 inhabitants.
 The Canadian community of Kwadacha is not connected to the public power grid.
 Until recently, the electricity was generated exclusively by diesel generators.

 140 people live and work in the Münzinghof village community.
 Around half of these have a physical or intellectual disability.
 The aim is to provide these fellow residents with a familiar community, to work with them, and to help them develop at a personal level.
-The village consists of residential homes and workshops which operate based on sustainable principles.
+The village consists of residential homes which operate based on sustainable principles.
 Businesses include a nursery, dairy farming, a cheese dairy, a bakery, and woodworking and metalworking shops.

 Since 2014, a large power plant with 10 units rated at 45 kWel each has been in operation in Jaunjelgava, Latvia.
 The energy system consists of wood gasifiers and wood gas CHP units, which are connected in a cascade.
 In 2018, the 5.7-litre CHP engines were converted from 1,500 rpm to 3,000 rpm.
 This enables an increase output from 45 to 54 kWel to be achieved.